greenplum-db/gpdb-archive/README.md

 source gpAux/gpdemo/gpdemo-env.sh
 ```

+The directory, the TCP ports, the number of segments, and the existence of
-The directory and the TCP ports for the demo cluster can be changed on the fly.
+standbys for segments and coordinator for the demo cluster can be changed
+on the fly.
-Instead of `make cluster`, consider:
+Instead of `make create-demo-cluster`, consider:

 ```
-DATADIRS=/tmp/gpdb-cluster PORT_BASE=5555 make cluster
+DATADIRS=/tmp/gpdb-cluster PORT_BASE=5555 NUM_PRIMARY_MIRROR_PAIRS=1 WITH_MIRRORS=false make create-demo-cluster
 ```

 The TCP port for the regression test can be changed on the fly: